1926 FA Cup final: Post-match

 The Bolton team were greeted by crowds at Bolton Town Hall.
 In a playful exchange, Joe Smith gave the Cup to the mayor, saying that it had been won for Bolton and was given to Bolton, which the mayor refused.
-Bolton went on to win a third FA Cup in 1929, beating Portsmouth 2–0.
+Bolton went on to win a third FA Cup in 1929, beating Portsmouth 2–0 in the final.
 The 1929 team contained five of the 1926 cup winners.
-Goalscorer David Jack was transferred to Arsenal in 1928.
+Their goalscorer in 1926, David Jack, was transferred to Arsenal in 1928.
 The transfer set a world record as the first to exceed £10,000.
 Jack won one more FA Cup with Arsenal.

-Upon arrival back in Manchester, the Manchester City team were given a civic reception at Manchester Town Hall, then immediately travelled to their Maine Road ground to play a league fixture against Leeds.
+Upon arrival back in Manchester, the Manchester City team were given a civic reception at Manchester Town Hall, then immediately travelled to their Maine Road ground to play a league fixture against Leeds United.
 Manchester City won that match 2–1, but failed to win the following Saturday and were relegated to the Second Division.
-In doing so they became the first cup finalists ever to be relegated in the same season, a fate since shared by 1969 finalist Leicester City, 1983 finalist Brighton & Hove Albion, 2010 finalist Portsmouth and 2013 winners Wigan Athletic.
+In doing so they became the first Cup finalists to be relegated in the same season, which no other team matched until 1969.
 The final was the last time Albert Alexander's committee selected the team.
 Peter Hodge had agreed to join the club as manager well in advance of the final, but was unable to take up the position until his previous club Leicester City completed their league fixtures.
-Several seasons later, City half-back Sam Cowan went on to captain the club in the 1933 and 1934 finals.
+Several seasons later, City's half-back Sam Cowan captained the club in the 1933 and 1934 finals.